Marlins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins are 21-10 in games they were favored on the moneyline (winning 67.7% of those games).
+- The Marlins have gone 21-11 in games they were listed as the moneyline favorite (winning 65.6% of those games).

-- The Marlins have an implied moneyline win probability of 62.3% in this contest.
+- The implied moneyline probablility in this matchup gives the Marlins a 62.3% chance to win.

-- Miami has played in 75 games with set over/under, and have combined with opponents to go over the total 35 times (35-36-4).
+- Miami has had an over/under set by bookmakers 76 times, and have combined with opponents to go over the total in 35 of those games (35-37-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!